Running WRF¶

 WRF-Solar stochastic ensemble prediction system (WRF-Solar EPS)¶

 WRF-Solar includes a stochastic ensemble prediction system (WRF-Solar EPS) tailored for solar energy applications (Yang et al., 2021; Kim et al., 2022).
 The stochastic perturbations can be introduced into variables of six parameterizations, controlling cloud and radiation processes.
-See details of the model on the WRF-Solar EPS website.
-See Namelist Variables in the &stoch section.
+See details in WRF-Solar EPS website and see the &stoch section in Namelist Variables.

 Note